 N11, N21, N12, N22 network parameter data points, where Nij represents a pair of data values.

-Note that Version 2.0 files containing 2-port network data require the [Two-Port Data Order] keyword with the argument 21_12 to designate the order above.
+Note that Version 2.0 and Version 2.1 files containing 2-port network data require the [Two-Port Data Order] keyword with the argument 21_12 to designate the order above.
 Use of the [Two-Port Data Order] keyword with the argument 12_21 permits the alternate order, shown below, to be used.

 2-port data (line)